JAlcocerT/JAlcocerT/content/blog/iot-microcontrol.md

 Thats really on the edge to power a Pi4.

-And ofc the 5V3A are in ideal conditions, so dont bother a Pi wont boot up with it.
+> And ofc, the 5V3A are in ideal conditions, so dont bother a Pi wont boot up with it.

 But...microcontrollers do.

 Even two of them at the same time.